 Why they need your help

-Brown-headed Nuthatches are losing the pinewoods and dead trees they need for food and nest holes due to urbanization and deforestation.
-This loss of habitat has caused the Brown-headed Nuthatch to become a high-priority species for conservation in the Piedmont region.
+Brown-headed Nuthatches are losing the pinewoods and dead trees they need for food and nest cavities due to urbanization and deforestation.
+This loss of habitat has caused the Brown-headed Nuthatch to decline in the Piedmont region.
 With one simple action, you can help reverse the decline of this adorable, year-round resident.
-All you have to do is put a nuthatch birdhouse, also called a nest box, in your yard.
-See if there are these tiny birds in your neighborhood.
+All you have to do is put up a nuthatch birdhouse, also called a nest box, in your yard.
+Brown-headed Nuthatches live in 90 of 100 counties in North Carolina but not above 2,000 feet elevation.
+It's important to help them everywhere they occur, from the coastal plain to the piedmont, to keep this special bird common.
+See if these tiny birds live in your neighborhood.